Teaching Activity. By Bill Bigelow. 11 pages.

 So I wrote up several “What Is Terrorism?” scenarios, but instead of using the actual names of countries involved, I substituted fictional names.
 Given the widespread conflation of patriotism with support for U.S. government policies, I had no confidence that students would be able to label an action taken by their government as “terrorism” unless I attached pseudonyms to each country.

 Students read the scenarios and based on the definitions of terrorism that their group came up with, decide:

 1. Which of the situations below are “terrorism”;

 3. What additional information you would need to know to be more sure of your answers.

 This lesson was published by Rethinking Schools in a Rethinking Schools Special Report, “War, Terrorism, and Our Classrooms: Teaching in the Aftermath of the September 11th Tragedy.”
-See links to the rest of the articles.
+View additional articles.
 For more articles and lessons like “Whose ‘Terrorism’?,” visit Rethinking Schools.